brentp/bwa-meth/README.md

 align BS-Seq reads and tabulate methylation without intermediate temp files.
 This only works for reads from the directional protocol (most common).

+Uses the method employed by methylcoder and Bismark of using **in silico** conversion of all C's to T's in both reference and reads.

 usage
 =====